smart-edge-open/ido-specs/doc/getting-started/network-edge/offline-edge-deployment.md

 Figure 3.
 Offline package creator workflow
 ![OPC flow](offline-images/offline-flow.png)

-To run the offline package creator run the following steps (user should not be a "root" user but does need "sudo" privileges to create the package, RT components will require installation of RT kernel on the node by the OPC):
+To run the offline package creator, follow the steps as below:
+>**RT components will require installation of RT kernel on the node by the OPC**

 Clone the OpenNESS Experience Kits repo to an online node: